The Role of UMD's Maryland Graduate Applied Engineering Program

 Prior to applying, applicants should have taken the following three (3) prerequisite courses: differential equations, fluid mechanics, and heat transfer.
 Note: Structural mechanics is not required for students interested in pursuing an online Graduate Certificate in Engineering, but is required for the M.S. and M.Eng. programs.

-Applicants from non-English speaking countries must satisfy the requirements of the University of Maryland's office of International Student & Scholar Services (ISSS), which generally involves submitting scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), financial certification, and visa documentation.
+Applicants from non-English speaking countries must satisfy the requirements of UMD's office of International Student & Scholar Services (ISSS), which generally involves submitting scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), financial certification, and visa documentation.
 Please see the Graduate Admissions Process for International applicants for more information.

 On-Campus Course Requirements